-Office of Minority Affairs (OMA) serves as a resource for various minority communities.
+The Office of Minority Affairs (OMA) serves as a resource for various underserved communities.
 The Office also serves as an outreach center for minority resident concerns and issues.
 OMA assists Nassau County in improving delivery of quality of life services.
-It also helps administer Nassau County's Affirmative Action Program, the County's Women and Minority Business Enterprise (MWBE) program, the Disadvantaged Business Enterprise (DBE) Program, the Service-Disabled Veteran-Owned Businesses Program (SDVOB), and the US Department of Housing and Urban Development (HUD) Section 3 Economic Opportunities Program.
+It also helps administer Nassau County's Affirmative Action Program, the County's Minority and Women Business Enterprise (MWBE) program, the Disadvantaged Business Enterprise (DBE) Program, the Service-Disabled Veteran-Owned Businesses (SDVOB), and the US Department of Housing and Urban Development (HUD) Section 3 Economic Opportunities Program.